bvandewe/pyneuro/docs/samples/desktop_controller.md

 # 4. Open the SwaggerUI at http://localhost:9781/api/docs

-# 5. Add a Breakpoint in api.controllers.userinfo_controller.py:29...
+# 5. Add a Breakpoint, e.g. in api.controllers.userinfo_controller.py:29...

 # 6. Send a test request :)